 When analyzing the price action context, some things you need to consider are:

 - Current price structure

 - What’s happening on the higher time frames

 - Relative location of price to other important technical factors

-- Presence of support, resistance, trend line structure etc
+- Presence of price action reacting with support, resistance, trend line structures etc

 If I could illustrate my point here, I would show two charts.
 The bad way, and the professional way to approach candlestick signals.

 Look at the flow chart above, is this level of decision making you take when putting your money on the line?

 Now look at the chart below, this is how I recommend you approach a trade decision that involves a candlestick pattern.
 Give this a try…